demisto/content/Packs/AtlassianConfluenceCloud/Integrations/AtlassianConfluenceCloud/README.md

 ### confluence-cloud-space-create
 ***
 Creates a new space.<br/>
-Note: If no permissions are provided, Confluence default space permissions will be applied.
+Note: If no permissions are specified, the default space permissions defined by the confluence cloud account admin will be used.

 ### Create Space with permissions
-- The command arguments 'permission_account_id', 'permission_group_name', and 'permission_operation' can be used to limit access of the space to one individual or one group.<br/>
+- The command arguments 'permission_account_id', 'permission_group_name', and 'permission_operations' can be used to limit access of the space to one individual or one group.<br/>
-For Example: !confluence-cloud-space-create unique_key=”Demo” name=”DemoSpace”  permission_account_id=”123af245667” permission_group_name=”administrators” permission_operation=”read:space,write:page”
+For Example: !confluence-cloud-space-create unique_key=”Demo” name=”DemoSpace”  permission_account_id=”123af245667” permission_group_name=”administrators” permission_operations=”read:space,write:page”

-- To limit access of the space to specific number of people or groups, 'advance_permission' should contain a valid JSON.<br/>
+- To limit access of the space to specific number of people or groups, 'advanced_permissions' should contain a valid JSON.<br/>
 Valid JSON schema can be found [here](https://developer.atlassian.com/cloud/confluence/rest/api-group-space/#api-wiki-rest-api-space-post)

 #### Base Command